The author is a guitarist and bassist with over 35 years of experience as a musician.

-What is Squier by Fender?
+What Is Squier by Fender?

-Fender makes affordable versions of their Stratocaster, Telecaster, Jaguar, Jazzmaster, Jazz Bass and Precision Bass under the Squier brand.
+Another reason Squier guitars are so popular is because Squier is owned by Fender, arguably the most successful guitar company in the world.
+Fender makes affordable versions of their Stratocaster, Telecaster, Jaguar, Jazzmaster, Jazz Bass, and Precision Bass under the Squier brand.
 This puts these classic designs in the hands of new musicians who otherwise couldn’t justify spending the money.
-These guitars might cost less, but they’re every bit a Fender
+These guitars might cost less, but they’re every bit a Fender.

 Maybe you’ve heard both sides of the story, and your biggest question is simply: Are Squier guitars any good?

 1. Squier guitars are low-budget instruments intended for newbies who have never touched a guitar before.

 Some of them, but this isn't a bad thing, depending on your goals and skill level.
-Most professional musicians would not depend on Squier to meet their needs, but if you are a beginner they are about as close as you're going to get to a real Fender guitar without shelling out big money.
+Most professional musicians would not depend on Squier to meet their needs, but if you are a beginner, they are about as close as you're going to get to a real Fender guitar without shelling out big money.

 2. Squier quality control is not the best.

-Inspect the neck alignment, the fretwork and the electronics to make sure everything has been assembled correctly.
-You should do this on any guitar you purchase, but inexpensive guitars in particular can exhibit minor issues.
+Inspect the neck alignment, the fretwork, and the electronics to make sure everything has been assembled correctly.
+You should do this on any guitar you purchase, but inexpensive guitars, in particular, can exhibit minor issues.

 3. Squiers are tough to play and keep in tune.

-Sometimes, but this is usually due to bad setups, and inexperienced players who do not know how to work on a guitar.
+Sometimes, but this is usually due to bad setups and inexperienced players who do not know how to work on a guitar.
 Often it is not a fault of the guitar itself.
-Straight from the factory no guitar is set up perfectly, but for Squiers this is an especially evident problem.
+Straight from the factory, no guitar is set up perfectly, but for Squiers, this is sometimes an especially evident problem.

 There may be issues with the fretboard shrinkage or expansion, causing the frets to appear uneven and pokey.
 The action may need to be adjusted to make the guitar is easier to play.
 All of these problems can and should be fixed by a good guitar tech if you can't do the work yourself.